What is a Board of Advisors?

 #1 Identify who needs to be part of the board

 Members of the Board of Advisors shouldn’t just be those the owners are familiar with.
 They have to be screened against a certain set of standards such as having relevant experience in the industry where the business operates.
-It would also be better if he or she has had the experience of doing more than just running a business.

 #2 Create a board of no more than five advisors